openmultiplayer/web/docs/scripting/resources/constants.md

 ---
-title: Limits
+title: Constnts
-description: A list of all standard library macros.
+description: A list of all standard library constant definitions.
 tags: []
 ---